Non-Bloch band theory for non-Hermitian continuum systems: Homogeneous continuum systems

 \section{Homogeneous continuum systems}

 In this section, we develop the non-Bloch band theory in homogeneous non-Hermitian continuum systems.
 Homogeneous systems establish a continuous translation symmetry in the bulk, although such symmetry can be violated at the boundaries.
-Starting with two analytically solvable models, we find that the number of boundary conditions plays an indispensable role in determining the skin modes of non-Hermitian continuum systems.
-Following these intuitions, we establish the general non-Bloch band theory and discuss its implications.
+Starting with two analytically solvable models in Sec. \ref{sec:homogenerous_hatano} and Sec. \ref{sec:homogeneous_p4}, we find that the number of boundary conditions plays an indispensable role in determining the skin modes of non-Hermitian continuum systems.
+Following these intuitions, we establish the general non-Bloch band theory in Sec. \ref{sec:homogeneous_GBZ} and discuss its implications and applications subsequently.